New data study!What Restaurant Employees Want

 To keep your margins healthy, you need to implement the right food cost controls.
 Here are six:

 1. Track your food cost.
-You can't improve what you don't track, comprising anywhere from 25-40% of your operating costs.
+You can’t improve what you don’t track, and food cost is typically one of your biggest operating expenses.
 So, regularly calculate your plate and period cost to see how they change over time.
 Your plate cost is the cost of one dish, and you can calculate it using this formula: Portion Cost/Sales Price *100.
 Your period cost is food cost over a specified period.
 You can calculate it using the following formula: Food Cost/Food Price *100.

 2. Keep an eye on the price of seasonal ingredients.
 The cost of ingredients changes continuously.
 Ensure you update menu prices to factor in these changes, so you’re not losing money.